-- 9.7 CPP Investments Management reports total absolute risk exposures, as well as the contributing exposures to market, credit and other financial risks, to the Board at least quarterly or more frequently as required. - 9.8 Treatment of policy and limit breaches and escalation procedures in relation to this Investment Statement are contained in the Risk Policy approved annually by the Board.
+- 9.9 Individual investment transactions, and external manager engagements, that would exceed Board-established dollar limits or other Board-approved criteria must be approved by the Investment Strategy Committee of the Board before being implemented. - 9.10 CPP Investments' management reports total absolute risk exposures, as well as the contributing exposures to market, credit, liquidity, leverage and other key risks monitored through a broad set of management-level limits and thresholds, to the Board at least quarterly or more frequently as required. - 9.11 Treatment of policy and limit breaches and escalation procedures in relation to this Investment Statement are contained in the Risk Policy.